QuentinBot/BarnoBot/README.md

 # BarnoBot
-This application is a custom Discord Bot, currently able to rickroll :P
+This application is a custom Discord Bot, currently functioning as a music bot.